GauravvThakurr/GauravvThakurr/README.md

 ## About me 🙋‍♂️
-I am an enthusiastic Data Analyst proficient in SQL, Python, Power BI, and Excel, and proficient at extracting valuable insights from diverse datasets.
-My expertise lies in data cleaning and visualization, allowing me to create impactful visual narratives for stakeholders.
-Continuously seeking opportunities for professional growth
+I am an experienced Data Analyst proficient in SQL, Python, Power BI, and Excel, and proficient at extracting valuable insights from diverse datasets.
+My expertise lies in data cleaning with via SQL or excel and visualization with powerBI and excel, allowing me to create impactful visual narratives for stakeholders.

 ## Skills 🚀
 1. Proficient in data analysis and visualizations using Power BI, and Excel